Farah Mendlesohn

 Farah Jane Mendlesohn (born 27 July 1968) is a British academic historian, writer on speculative fiction, and active member of science fiction fandom.
-Mendlesohn is best-known for their 2008 book Rhetorics of Fantasy, which classifies fantasy literature into four modes based on how the fantastic enters the story.
+Mendlesohn is best-known for their book Rhetorics of Fantasy (2008), which classifies fantasy literature into four modes based on how the fantastic enters the story.
 Their work as editor includes the Cambridge Companions to science fiction and fantasy, collaborations with Edward James.
-The science fiction volume won a Hugo Award.
+The science fiction volume won a Hugo Award in 2005.
 Mendlesohn is also known for books on the history of fantasy, including Children's Fantasy Literature: An Introduction, co-written with Michael Levy.
-It was the first work to trace the genre's 500-year history and won the World Fantasy Award.
+It was the first work to trace the genre's 500-year history and won the World Fantasy Award in 2017.

-Mendlesohn's academic positions have included a professorship at Anglia Ruskin University.
-They have served as editor and chair of the science fiction journal Foundation, and as the president of the International Association for the Fantastic in the Arts.
+Mendlesohn's academic positions have included a professorship at Anglia Ruskin University; Mendlesohn has served as editor and chair of the science fiction journal Foundation, and as the president of the International Association for the Fantastic in the Arts.
 In 2015, Mendlesohn received the SFRA's Clareson award for distinguished service to the science fiction field.